concourse/rfcs/084-services/proposal.md

 ### Guardian and containerd

-Here, we have a couple options.
+There are a couple of options here:

-1. Make use of the [Garden `NetIn` spec] to map a container port to a host port
-2. Set up custom firewall rules to route traffic to containers

-I'm in favour of option 2., since it doesn't require exposing ports on the worker itself.
-It also lets us restrict network access to the service, meaning that only the `task` container can communicate with the `service` container.

-We could add a Service Manager component to each worker that the ATC will communicate with to register/unregister services.
-Register requests will indicate the `service` container, the exposed ports, and the `task` container that can access the `service`, while unregister requests just need to indicate the `service` container.
-In response, the Service Manager would create/destroy firewall rules.
+1. Containers on the same host can communicate via the bridge network (created by a CNI plugin in our [containerd backend], not sure about Guardian...)
+    * Could work with minimal changes to the runtime layer
+    * Need extra architecture to prevent a malicious `task` from scanning the container subnet to interfere with running services (note: it's currently possible for this to happen with any `task` that runs a server, e.g. running `docker-compose` in a `task`, but is easy to prevent with some changes to firewall rules)
+2. With our containerd runtime, we have more flexibility, and have the option of running both processes in the same network namespace
+    * This would allow communication over `localhost`
+    * We'll need to wait until our containerd runtime is stable so we can replace it with Guardian
+    * If a `task` has multiple services, two services cannot use the same ports (even if they are not exposed)

+With respect to the second point under option 1, we *can* prevent such `tasks` if this is a concern by adding a Service Manager component to each worker to register/unregister services.
+This component could create/destroy firewall rules granting specific containers access to others.

 ![Service Manager overview](./service-manager.png)

 ### Kubernetes

-When we build a [Kubernetes Runtime], exposing services will be much easier - we just need to create a Kubernetes `Service` (of type `ClusterIP`) exposing the service pod and appropriate ports, and `((.svc:my-service.address))` would resolve to the CoreDNS service address.
+When we build a [Kubernetes Runtime], we have a couple alternatives here as well that roughly mirror the choices for containerd:

+1. Run the service as its own pod
+    * Possible for service and `task` to run on different k8s nodes
+    * I don't know enough about k8s to know whether it's possible to add firewall rules so that only the `task` pod can access the service pod
+2. Run services as sidecar containers in the same pod as the `task`
+    * Service and `task` must run on the same k8s node
+    * If a `task` has multiple services, two services cannot use the same ports (even if they are not exposed)

 # Open Questions

 * Are there (sufficiently many) practical use-cases for exposing a service to multiple steps?
 Or is a single `task` always sufficient?
-    * psst - if you're curious about an alternative approach that allows providing services to multiple steps, and hence requires inter-worker communication, check out this [early draft] of the RFC - with a hand-wavy architecture diagram and all!
-* Are there (sufficiently many) practical use-cases for exposing a service to `tasks` on Windows/Darwin workers?
+* Are there (sufficiently many) practical use-cases for exposing a service to a `task` on a Windows/Darwin worker?
+* Would you ever need to run multiple services that both use the same port?

 # Answered Questions